coniferousdyer/Friends-Recommendation-System/README.md

 # Friends Recommendation System

-This the GitHub repository for Team 20, whose members have been assigned theproject "Friends Recommendation System".
+This is the GitHub repository for Team 20, whose members have been assigned theproject "Friends Recommendation System".

 The members of Team 20 are: